PAR-iTY/on-the-spot/README.md

 - formspree freemium base64 image-encoding and decoding workaround
 - learning to scaffold fast responsive grid css with tailwind css
 - client-side ecmascript modules syntax for readability and modularity
+- uses python subprocess to run git push to close the loop and update website

 ## todo
 - swap tailwind cdn for vite.js + tailwind + postcss to generate production css
 - schedule the python script to run or somehow attach listener to email notification
-- in python script use subprocess to run git push to close the loop and update website
 - improve spot-hunting UX generally with better navigation and details and search
-- add this location-search API https://www.youtube.com/watch?v=ZXT8i0qR2vE
-- apparently it can integrate with leaflet
+- add this location-search API https://www.youtube.com/watch?v=ZXT8i0qR2vE (apparently it can integrate with leaflet)

 ## possible
+- use event driven approach over scheduling via python/powershell/RSS/other

-- listen for windows user notification event
+- listen for windows user notification event (gmail itself offers desktop notifications)
-- access via python would likely suck
-- call this python script from powershell
-- use powershell to drive event api calls and git
+- call this python script from powershell and use to drive event api calls